How to Nurture Leads with Email Marketing

-Second, you can use personalized emails to direct your customers to a landing page on your website, which should have the same look and copy as your email, including CTAs.
+Then, you can use personalized emails to direct your customers to a landing page on your website, which should have the same look and copy as your email, including CTAs.
 The idea is to identify your customer segments, write custom emails for each segment, and develop several landing pages for that particular segment.
 With this strategy, your leads will be able to recognize that you are giving them an integrated, personalized email experience and may feel more encouraged to convert as customers.

-Automate Your Email Marketing
+Automate Your Emails

+Marketers don’t have a million hours in the day to do everything they need to successfully generate business.
 Marketing automation is both a challenge and an essential part of a modern business.
 Through marketing automation, you can sift through a huge amount of data to get to know your customers better and to use that understanding to deliver useful marketing content to them.

 Automation is marketing technology in action.
 It enables you to track the digital footprints of your leads, turn those interactions into insights about the customers’ sales journey, and help you craft better content to drive prospects towards a purchase decision.